 If you’re looking for a hip place that offers something for everyone, Fletcher’s should be your pick.
 The sleek downtown restaurant serves small plates if you just want to share some snacks and drinks.
 But there are plenty of main-course options for a longer evening out, too.
 Gluten-free?
 No problem.
 The restaurant specializes in making sure those who skip gluten don’t feel left out and offers many innovative options.
 The owners aim to create a restaurant and lounge dedicated to making people happy, and they have done that by providing fresh, local and all-natural dishes using ingredients from nearby farms practicing sustainable agriculture.
 They also use 100 percent grass-fed beef.
 The handcrafted cocktails won’t disappoint you, either.
 Enjoy them in the two upper dining floors or in the lively lounge downstairs, where there are DJs every Saturday night.
 Chef Scott Boberek aims for simple but masterfully prepared meals.

-If you’ve never ventured away from Main Street and sampled the sushi and steaks at Lespri, you are missing out on Park City’s best-kept secret.
-Lespri is a quiet refuge where you can relax and enjoy an exceptionally crafted meal.
-The sushi is artfully prepared with unique combinations and house-made sauces infused with fresh ingredients that will delight your taste buds.
+If you have never ventured away from Main Street and sampled the sushi and steaks at Lespri, you are missing out on Park City’s best-kept secret.
+Lespri is a quiet refuge where you can sit back, relax and enjoy an exceptionally crafted meal.
+The sushi is artfully prepared in the intimate sushi bar with unique combinations and special house-made sauces infused with fresh ingredients that will delight your taste buds.
 If it’s a steak you’re craving, Lespri specializes in USDA Certified Prime meat.
-Only the top two percent of all meat receives this certification.
-The seasonal salads are beautiful and delicious.
-Don’t miss sides like whipped potatoes and decadent mac and cheese.
-The impressive wine list offers an incredible variety and rare, hard-to-find bottles.
-Dine alfresco on the dog-friendly patio, or leave your pup at home and sit in the outdoor grotto.
-Inside, get comfortable in the main dining room, the bar area with three large booths or the intimate sushi bar.
+Only the top 2 percent of all meat ever receives this certification.
+The artful seasonal salads are beautiful and delicious.
+Don’t miss sides like Boursin-whipped potatoes and the decadent mac and cheese.
+The impressive wine list offers an incredible variety of choices and rare, hard-to-find bottles.
+Dine at the sushi bar, get cozy in the booths in the lounge or appreciate the wine collection in the main dining room.